deltaswapio/deltaswap/aptos/nft_bridge/README.md

 ## Governance

-Outside of handling NFT transfers, the NFT bridge can perform two additional operations, both of which require a VAA signed by the Wormhole guardians.
+Outside of handling NFT transfers, the NFT bridge can perform two additional operations, both of which require a VAA signed by the Wormhole phylaxs.
 These are governance operations, as they alter the behaviour of the bridge.
 Both of these governance operations are identical to the token bridge implementation.